-Quizzes and exams are administered online through Blackboard.
+Required quizzes and exams are administered online through Blackboard.
 They will evaluate your progress toward meeting the course and Cardinal Core objectives with a variety of question formats, and will include written responses to assess outcomes.

-There will be a quiz at the end of each week.
-Weekly quizzes will be added and averaged to make 60% of your grade.
-The quizzes are focused on the material for that week, yet they also will include questions from previous weeks that were often incorrectly answered.
+At the end of each week, quizzes will help you to stay current in the course and understand and retain the new material.
+These quizzes are focused on the material for the week, yet they may also include questions from previous weeks that were often incorrectly answered.
+The average of quizzes for the course, counting the missed ones as zero, is 60% of your grade.